 Do you need certainty around who owns the plans to a new build?

-Get the right advice today – contact intellectual property and copyright law expert, Bret Gower.
+Get the right advice today – contact expert intellectual property and copyright lawyer, Bret Gower.

 20 February, 2020 | Bret Gower

 Building a new home is an exciting prospect, although not without its share of stress and uncertainty.
 Not the least of which, particularly if you are building in Auckland, is the cost associated with building.
 A particularly tricky issue arises when the new homeowner, having worked closely with one builder to design their dream home, takes those plans and receives a considerably cheaper quote to build that home from another builder.

 The question to resolve is “who owns the copyright in the plans?”, whether it is the builder or the new homeowner.
 Under the Copyright Act 1994, plans are considered an “artistic work” capable of having copyright protection, however, determining who is the owner of the copyright in those “artistic works” will depend heavily on the specific facts.

 Building a house from copyrighted plans can be considered to be an act of copying, and potentially a breach of copyright in terms of the Act.
 Accordingly, each of the three parties has a different issue they must resolve if the new homeowner chooses to build with the second builder.
 Enforcing or defending a breach of copyright in these circumstances is not a straightforward process and is potentially expensive and time-consuming so it is essential to understand your position if you are one of the parties.

 The risk for the new homeowner is, having contracted with the first builder to design the plans whether building their new home with the second builder will be a breach of copyright.
 This will be a question of who is considered to be the owner of the copyright and will depend heavily on the terms of any agreement between the first builder and the new homeowner in relation to the plans.
 Has a fee been paid?
 Is there any sort of exclusivity agreement in place regarding use of those plans, or any agreement as to who owns the copyright?